Institute-for-ReWriting-World-History/the1854project/README.md

 ## Author's Note

-Each chapter begins with a transcription of the word in question the original script, followed by a transliteration of the Word in ISO Latin 1 in italics, followed and a brief translation of the Word in English in parentheses.
+> Each chapter begins with a Word in the original script, a
+> transliteration of the Word in ISO Latin 1 in italics, and a
+> translation of the Word in Modern English in quotes.

 ## A Note About This Book

->Truth is a thing of this world: it is produced only by virtue of multiple
+> Truth is a thing of this world: it is produced only by virtue of
->forms of constraint.
+> multiple forms of constraint.
 And it induces regular effects of power.
-Each society
->has its regime of truth, its “general politics” of truth: that is, the types
+> Each society has its regime of truth, its “general politics” of truth:
->of discourse which it accepts and makes function as true; the mechanisms and
+> that is, the types of discourse which it accepts and makes function as
->instances which enable one to distinguish true and false statements, the means
+> true; the mechanisms and instances which enable one to distinguish
+> true and false statements, the means by which each is sanctioned; the
->by which each is sanctioned; the techniques and procedures accorded value in
+> techniques and procedures accorded value in the acquisition of truth;
->the acquisition of truth; the status of those who are charged with saying
+> the status of those who are charged with saying what counts as true
->what counts as true (Foucault, *The Foucault reader* 72-73).
+> (Foucault, *The Foucault reader* 72-73).[^2]

 ## Preface

-> The word "dogma" comes from the Greek dok (ein) which may be translated as "seem good."
+> The word "dogma" comes from the Greek dok (ein) which may be
-> Equality, justice, freedom, democracy, all of these are dogmas for us today, just as
+> translated as "seem good."
+Equality, justice, freedom, democracy, all
+> of these are dogmas for us today, just as the Godhead, the
-> the Godhead, the Resurrection, and spiritual grace were (and still are)
+> Resurrection, and spiritual grace were (and still are) dogmas for the
-> dogmas for the christan community (Nisbet 22-23).
+> christan community (Nisbet 22-23).[^3]

 ## Epigraph

->*Indology*: "The academic study of the languages, cultures, histories, and religions of the Indian subcontinent."[^2]
+> *Indology*: "The academic study of the languages, cultures, histories,

-## Aryan
+> and religions of the Indian subcontinent."[^4]
+>
+# Ārya(n)

-आर्य, *ā́rya*: "noble"
+आर्य, *ā́rya*: "noble"[^5]

 ## Caste

- *casta*: "lineage"
+*casta*: "pure"[^6]

 ## Sati

-सती, *sati*: "chaste woman"
+सती, *sati*: "true"[^7]

 ## Swastika

-वस्तिक, *svastika*: "conducive to well-being"
+वस्तिक, *svastika*: "well being” [^8]

 ## Hindutva

-*Hindutva*: “Hinduness"
+*Hindutva*: “Hindu-ness”[^9]

 ## Dedication